richardanaya/webcompose/README.md

 // or via attribute
 element.setAttribute("name","Welt");
 ```
+*Pro Tip: if you select an element using inspect or element view in Chrome def tools, you can access the selected element using the $0 variable*

 You'll notice now that our rendering logic now has two props available to it.
 WebCompose is about definint a flow of data within your compoment, starting from element attributes & properties, and possibly ending with an update to the web component's HTML.
 WebCompose is efficient about only re-rendering dynamic elements of your HTML while leaving the static HTML alone.